LetsDNS/letsdns/docs/source/operation.rst

 Operation
 =========

-To run LetsDNS in a BASH compatible shell, you can use the following commands:
+To run LetsDNS in a BASH compatible shell, you can use the commands below.
+LetsDNS does **not** require *root* privileges.
+Read access to the configuration files and certificates suffices.
+The system account of your ACME client is usually a good choice.

 .. literalinclude:: _static/bash-run